jia200x/riot_release_collector/README.md

 Data is signed with a Github account, so it's necessary to create a personal token.
 See [Creating a personal token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)

+# WARNING
+- This script will upload **ALL** boards present in the `results` folder.
+Since there's no duplication detection in the log server, please create and upload a **new** `results` folder after every time data is uploaded successfully.
+- The folders under `results` folder have to preserve their structure and naming convention (e.g don't change board names, move files, etc).

 # Limitations and future work

 - Timestamp is set on upload.
 It should be obtained by time when tests were ran.